zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 This section describes new functions that must be added to achieve the desired functionality.

+<span style="color:red">This section is a work in progress.
+The ideas are still pipe dreams and not confirmed by analysis of our code.</span>

 - Utility function to record the order of authentication types.

   > ---
   >
   > @internal
   >
-  > public UnknownClass.recordAuthOrderFromConfig(tokenIsTopDefault: boolean = false): string[ ] {
+  > public ClassNotDecidedYet.recordAuthOrderFromConfig(tokenIsTopDefault: boolean = false): string[ ] {
   >
-  > - as siblingThis function should obtain the customer-defined authentication order from the Zowe client config file.
+  > - This function should obtain the customer-defined authentication order from the Zowe client config file.
   >
   > - It must confirm that the customer specified valid values.
 If not, it should record the error, and fall-back to the appropriate default order.
   >
   > - It should place those authentications into a string array that is returned.
   >
-  >   - <span style="color:red">Maybe instead of returning that array, the array is set into come commonly accessible object (like ImperativeConfig)?</span>
+  >   - <span style="color:red">Maybe instead of returning that array, the array is set into come commonly accessible object (like the Config class)?</span>
   >
   > - If no order has been configured into zowe.config.json, it should create a default order to be backward compatible.
   >